vanicat/hubic-swift/README.md

 No error detection is done.
 The way the hubic and openstack token are store might be unsafe.
 I should probably try to find a safe for them.

-If something stop working try
+If something stop working you could try

+    ./hubic-swift --cleanup

+to remove the connexion token, and so to force hubic-swift to reconnect.

+Report any bug to the [github project page](https://github.com/vanicat/hubic-swift/issues?state=open)

 COPYING
 -------